kelseyhightower/kubernetes-initializer-tutorial/docs/initializing-deployments.md

 kubectl apply -f deployments/helloworld.yaml
 ```

-Notice only one container is running in the helloworld pod:
+Notice only one container is running in the helloworld Pod:

 ```
 kubectl get pods